 Net Income: (Quantity Sold – Return Goods X Price/Unit) + (Return Goods X Actual Shipping)

-Revenue Breakdown section consists of percentage wise share of each product in total revenue.
-Total revenue of all products / Total Revenue per product.
+Revenue Breakdown section consists of a percentage-wise share of each product in total revenue.
+Thus, the Total revenue of all products / Total Revenue per product.

 In this section, the above data is visually presented in graphical form.
-There are three different type of graphs representing three types of comparisons.
+There are three different types of graphs representing three types of comparisons.

 - % of Profit per Product.

 - Total Revenue per product.

 Therefore, analyzing your sales revenue over a period of time enables you to establish sales patterns.
 It will also assist you in setting sales-related budgets in the future.

 - It can be an effective tool for marketing and sales teams for achieving and defining targets.

 - This analytics can be useful for new startups, online retail sales, or any other small business to track their sales and profits.